-You might think this is a definitive “proof” that ASIA exists, and it’s caused by vaccines (mostly the HPV vaccine, but also adjuvants and the flu vaccine).
-To disabuse anyone who would assume this conclusion, let’s critique this study from an unbiased scientific perspective:
+You might think this is a definitive “proof” that ASIA exists, and it’s caused by vaccines (mostly the HPV vaccine, but also adjuvants in general along with the flu vaccine).
+To disabuse anyone from assuming this conclusion is accurate, let’s critique this study from an unbiased scientific perspective:

 - This was not a systematic review.
 It did not establish whether any of the articles actually showed evidence of causality between the vaccines/adjuvants and autoimmune diseases.
 It did not include huge studies that have shown no relationship between the HPV vaccine and autoimmune diseases.

 - This study makes absolutely no effort to compare results to a control group, say the general population.
 ASIA-like symptoms are found at the same (and sometimes higher) rate in the unvaccinated population as the vaccinated one.
 In other words, ASIA may be a syndrome that’s simply found in individuals irrespective of vaccine status.
 All of the studies included in this “review” lacked adequate controls that might establish a causal link between vaccines and ASIA.